 In February 2016, the FASB issued Accounting Standards Update ("ASU") 2016-02, "Leases" (Topic 842).
 This ASU requires a lessee to recognize a right-of-use asset and a lease liability under most operating leases in its balance sheet.
 For non-public entities, the standard is effective for fiscal years beginning after December 15, 2019 and interim periods beginning the following year.
 Early adoption is permitted.
 The new standard must be adopted using a modified retrospective transition, and provides for certain practical expedients during the period of adoption.
 Transition will require application of the new guidance at the beginning of the earliest comparative period presented.
-Management is currently evaluating the impact this change in accounting standards will have on the Foundation's financial statements and related disclosures.
+Management is currently evaluating the impact this change in accounting standards will have on the Foundation's financial statements and related disclosures and intends to adopt the change when it becomes effective.

-Finally, on August 18, 2016, FASB issued new rules for nonprofit organizations under ASU 2016-14 "Not-for-Profit Entities (Topic 958), Presentation of Financial Statements of Not-for-Profit Entities" ("NFP").
+Also, on August 18, 2016, FASB issued new rules for nonprofit organizations under ASU 2016-14 "Not-for-Profit Entities (Topic 958), Presentation of Financial Statements of Not-for-Profit Entities" ("NFP").
 This ASU changes the financial reporting format for nonprofit organization financial statements to simplify the way in which NFPs quantify and qualify their financial performance, their liquidity and cash flows, and their classification of net assets.
-Four changes in ASU 2016-14 are:
+Five changes in ASU 2016-14 are:

 - (1) The existing three-class system of classifying net asset as unrestricted, temporarily restricted and permanently restricted will be replaced with a simpler two-class structure.
 Going forward, NFPs will differentiate net assets solely between those net assets with donor restriction and net assets without donor restrictions.
 NFPs will still be required to disclose the nature and amounts of donor-imposed restrictions. - (2) The presentation of required disclosure of underwater endowment funds will change.
-When the fair market value of a donor-restricted endowment is less than the original gift amount or the amount the NFP is required to maintain by the donor or by law, NFPs will be required to also report the amount of the deficiency and their governing boards' policies or decisions to reduce or spend from these funds. - (3) NFPs will be required to disclose in financial statement notes quantitative information regarding how they will manage available liquid resources to meet cash needs for general expenses for the year following the balance sheet date.
-In addition, NFPs will be required to provide on the face of financial statements or in disclosure notes detailed quantitative information regarding their availability of financial assets at the balance sheet date to meet cash needs for the next year. - (4) Finally, NFP's may continue to present the statement of cash flows using either the direct or indirect method of reporting.
+When the fair market value of a donor-restricted endowment is less than the original gift amount or the amount the NFP is required to maintain by the donor or by law, NFPs will be required to also report the amount of the deficiency and their governing boards' policies or decisions to reduce or spend from these funds.

+- (3) NFPs will be required to disclose in financial statement notes qualitative information regarding how they will manage available liquid resources to meet cash needs for general expenses for the year following the balance sheet date.
+In addition, NFPs will be required to provide on the face of financial statements or in disclosure notes detailed quantitative information regarding their availability of financial assets at the balance sheet date to meet cash needs for the next year. - (4) Expenses by both their natural classification and their functional classification will be presented either on the face of the statement of activities, as a separate statement or in the notes to the financial statements.
+In addition to this change in the presentation of expenses, the method used to allocate costs among program and supporting activities functions is required to be disclosed. - (5) Finally, NFP's may continue to present the statement of cash flows using either the direct or indirect method of reporting.
 However, under the new reporting standard, NFPs employing the direct method to report cash flow will no longer be required to provide a reconciliation of net income to the cash amounts presented under the indirect method.

-The effective date of ASU 2016-14 will be for annual financial statements issued for fiscal years beginning after December 15, 2017, and for interim periods within fiscal years beginning after December 15, 2018.
+ASU 2016-14 will be effective for annual financial statements issued for fiscal years beginning after December 15, 2017, and for interim periods within fiscal years beginning after December 15, 2018.
 Application to interim financial statements is permitted but not required in the initial year of application.
 Early application of the amendments in this ASU is permitted.